First-time Homebuyer in the Military? Answers to Your Top 6 Mortgage Questions

 6. Can I only use a VA loan once as a first-time homebuyer in the military?

 Your VA loan benefit can be used time and time again throughout your lifetime.
-For example, if you sell your home down the road, you should be able to use a VA loan to purchase your next property (as long as you’ve paid off the first loan, of course).
+For example, if you sell your home down the road, you should be able to use a VA loan to purchase your next property (providing you’ve paid off the first loan, of course).
 In some cases, you may be able to have two VA loans at once.

 The bottom line